- Marunao and chopsticks

 - These trees have lived in the Tropics for several hundreds of years.
 Preserving the individual characteristics of that wood, maintaining as many of its charms as possible, we seek to incorporate it into our daily lives.
 Here at Marunao we scoured the world for the best material to make spoons and chopsticks, finally settling on ebony, a hardwood with a high degree of specific gravity.
 During the selection process we take great care to find out which island and which region the wood came from.
 The same species of tree will yield different wood depending on the conditions of the soil and the climate.

-- squares and planks and in order to eliminate the water within the central duct the wood is left to dry naturally over time.
+- within the central duct the wood is left to dry naturally over time.
 This is the period at which it transforms from simply ‘wood’ to ‘material’.
 It is then repeatedly sanded and smoothed to remove any snags or warps.
 In this way we avoid wasting a single piece of the precious material.

 To complement the wood we also use artificial marble, impregnated wood, 18 carat gold and sterling silver.
 The different materials are combined with the wood in such a way as to give the impression that they have always co-existed as a single entity.